Darwin Island & Wolf Island

 3. The Pinnacle

-The Pinnacle is without doubt one of the most challenging dive sites at Galapagos.
+The Pinnacle is without a doubt one of the most challenging dive sites on the Galapagos.
 Here divers contend with strong and changeable water currents, often referred to as ‘the washing machine’.
 This drift dive is well worth the effort though, rewarding divers with views of spectacular underwater caverns, and common sightings of marble rays and reef shark species.
 The Pinnacle drift dive can be combined with the Caves site, an underwater cave with two openings used by sharks, rays, and reef fish as a cleaning station.

 4. North Islet (The Banana)